openstack-archive/murano-specs/specs/mitaka/muranopl-metadata.rst

 ===================

 With time and development of the language new challenges arrived and MuranoPL need to be extended with new keywords for new features.
+For example, it may be needed to mark some method as the one that serves special purpose to distinguish it from other methods in the program workflow.
+Let's say one wants to obtain the list of all methods within the class and choose only methods that can be called by the unprivileged user.
+The one way to do it is to introduce a new possible value for the `Usage` attribute, something like `Usage: Non-admin`.
+Another way is to introduce even new keyword.
+The problem is that every application developer may need to attach different kinds of such information depending on the needs of their apps, and the range of these needs can be endless.
+With the current approach, every new sort of additional information requires modification of the core MuranoPL language code.

-Metadata will be used to store new information about various MuranoPL entities which can be needed in the future.
+In order to solve this problem, metadata will be used to store new information about various MuranoPL entities.
 With this new feature MuranoPL will become more flexible and go away from the "new keyword for new feature" rule.
+All the developer will need to do is to define his own kind of data he wants to apply to the elements of his application (in the form of the custom MuranoPL class) and use it.

 Proposed change
 ===============